My biggest hang-up for not doing a lot of things is time.

 There’s probably a recipe somewhere out there that explain how to soak the 50% of wheat and then add the white later… or that it’s ok just to soak it all together in the first place… but that’s requiring more mental energy than I have to give it.
 Frankly, the cons simply outweigh the pros.

 Plus, phytase (the stuff that breaks down phytic acid) is found in the whole grain.
-If we ground our own grains at home just before use they’d be in ample supply.
+If we ground our own grains at home just before use, they’d be in ample supply.
 Then the need to soak the whole grain becomes a moot point.
-Oatmeal is one exception, simply because it’s WAY easy.

 There are significant benefits to sprouting, and sprouting nuts is something that can easily be incorporated into a busy schedule, even when you include the dehydrating time (now that I know we prefer them after a full 24 hours).

 However, the issue of sprouting grains is like a teeter totter and I’m not yet completely on board.
 Sprouting grains means we have to buy them whole and I haven’t yet found a quality source that is affordable.
 If we regularly buy whole grains, it would be ideal to have a grain mill… but that’s not in the budget at the moment.
-We could use a coffee grinder and/or food processor, but then we’re adding a significant amount of time into the process.
+We could use this process to grind with coffee grinder or food processor, but then we’re adding a significant amount of time into the process.

 In An Ideal World…

 I’d own a grain mill, would grind my grains at home and make sourdough bread regularly.
-I’d also not shy away from making rolls or biscuits on a whim because I’d have freshly ground flour (that didn’t NEED to be soaked) at my fingertips.
-I’d skip sprouting the grains altogether, but still sprout our beans and nuts.
+Also, I would be more than happy to make rolls or biscuits on a whim because I have fresh flour at my fingertips.
+I could skip sprouting the grains altogether, but still sprout our beans and nuts.
 Because a gassy family is not fun.